BranchesOfTheWhiteTree/BranchesOfTheWhiteTree.github.io/CharacterLore/Wanderer.md

 <span class="image fit"><img src="./WandererImages/image1.png" alt=""></span>

-> _"Never Been Born At All...
-Is That Really All You Wished For?" - Wanderer to his old version_
+> _"Never been born at all...
+Is that really all you wished for?"_

 </div>
 </div>